Leopold and Loeb: In popular culture

 Prior to becoming the Chief Creative Officer of Archie Comics, Roberto Aguirre-Sacasa wrote an unauthorized play in which the fictional teenager Archie Andrews had a homosexual relationship with Nathan Leopold.
 Before it could open, Aguirre-Sacasa was forced to stop the production after being served a cease and desist from Archie Comics.
 The production eventually opened under the name Weird Comic Book Fantasy.

-In the season six episode titled "Plan and Execution" from American crime drama series Better Call Saul, Howard Hamlin accuses Saul Goodman and Kim Wexler of being like Leopold and Loeb due to them framing him as a drug addict for the sole purpose of their own enjoyment.

-Leopold and Loeb are also referenced in the season 4 episode of Seinfeld titled "The Junior Mint".
-Jerry Seinfeld and Cosmo Kramer bickered over a Junior Mint while observing a surgery.
-The ensuing quarrel led to Seinfeld pushing a mint out of Kramer's hands which landed in the person being operated on.
-The surgeons were oblivious to what had happened.
-The patient's condition deteriorated after surgery.
-Fearing that the mint would kill the patient, Seinfeld wanted to come clean to the doctor.
-As Kramer resisted the idea, Seinfeld implied they're both complicit by saying they're like Leopold and Loeb.

 Gregory J. Read's 2006 film Like Minds (also released as Murderous Intent) is believed to have been inspired by the Leopold and Loeb case.
 The film depicts a photograph of Leopold and Loeb in the fictional book Principles of Criminal Psychology: Fifth Edition by George R. Booth and Andrew Porter, which is consulted by the character Sally Rowe, a forensic psychologist, during her research into Gestalt psychology.